 However, if you're willing to take the risk, make sure you manually check every lead on the list to make sure they're qualified and that the contact information is accurate.

-Use an email verifier like Findymail to verify the email addresses or even find them (but we’ll get to that in a second).
+Use an email verifier like Findymail to verify the email addresses or even find them (but we'll get to that in a second) to improve the quality of lead lists you're working with.

 Option B: Build Your Own Lead List without Tools

-If you need a limited amount of leads or they’re too specific to be identified by traditional cold outreach tools, you can always build your own lead list.
+If you need a limited amount of leads or they're too specific to be identified by traditional cold outreach tools, you can always build a targeted lead list yourself.

 Prepare your ICP and qualification criteria.
-Then, dive into the internet rabbit hole and specific channels your ideal prospects turn to for information.
+Then, dive into the internet rabbit hole and specific channels your ideal prospects turn to for information using effective lead generation strategies.

 Once you've found the right lead, use Findymail to find their verified email address.

-Install the Chrome extension, navigate to the lead’s website or social media profile (LinkedIn usually works best), and tap on the extension icon.
-Findymail will track down the right email address and pre-verify it for you.
+Install the Chrome extension, navigate to the lead's website or social media profile (LinkedIn usually works best), and tap on the extension icon.
+Findymail will track down the right email address and pre-verify it for you ensuring quality lead list components.

 Then, add the cleaned-up contact information to your lead list.